freddavies/PypeIt/doc/reduce_by_step.rst

 The ``extract`` step performs 1D spectral extraction:

 - Loads objects and sky models from the findobj step
-- Performs optimal extraction of 1D spectra
+- Performs boxcar and/or optimal extraction of 1D spectra
-- Applies wavelength calibration
-- Handles flux calibration (if standard stars available)
 - Creates final 1D and 2D spectrum files

 **Example:**